DiskFrame/disk.frame/README.md

 `disk.frame` works by breaking large datasets into smaller individual chunks and storing the chunks in `fst` files inside a folder.
 Each chunk is a `fst` file containing a `data.frame/data.table`.
 One can construct the original large dataset by loading all the chunks into RAM and row-bind all the chunks into one large `data.frame`.
 Of course, in practice this isn't always possible; hence why we store them as smaller individual chunks.

-`disk.frame` makes it easy to manipulate the underlying chunks by implementing `dplyr` functions/verbs and other convenient functions (e.g. the `map.disk.frame(a.disk.frame, fn, lazy = F)` function which applies the function `fn` to each chunk of `a.disk.frame` in parallel).
+`disk.frame` makes it easy to manipulate the underlying chunks by implementing `dplyr` functions/verbs and other convenient functions (e.g. the `map(a.disk.frame, fn, lazy = F)` function which applies the function `fn` to each chunk of `a.disk.frame` in parallel).
 So that `disk.frame` can be manipulated in a similar fashion to in-memory `data.frame`s.

 ### e) How is `disk.frame` different from Spark, Dask, and JuliaDB.jl?